 Many greeting cards publishers request that your ideas be submitted as a batch of index cards of up to as many as ten ideas per batch.
 Each verse should be typed, double-spaced, on the index card, with your name and address in the upper left-hand corner.
 Your should always enclose a SASE with your batch, as with any kind of submission.
 Notes and suggestions about artwork may be typed at the bottom of the card containing the verse, but are not required2.

 Publishers' requirements differ so it is wise to request guidelines for each publisher in order to meet their individual requirements.
-The 1998 Writer's Market contains brief market listings of about 40 commercial greeting card markets.
+The Writer's Market contains market listings for dozens of commercial greeting card markets.
 Pay rates by publishers in their listings varies from as little as $20 per idea to as much $150 per idea.

 What Can I Find Out Using The Internet?

-The leaders in the industry, American Greetings, Gibson Greetings and Hallmark each have large websites.
-Employment opportunities for Gibson Greetings and Hallmark can be found on their websites.
+The two giants in the industry - American Greetings and Hallmark - each have large websites.
 Hallmark notes that they often hire creative types with backgrounds in fields like advertising, creative writing, journalism and theatre.
-The job area for Hallmark can be found at http://www.hallmark.com/ourcompany_bin/careers/careers.asp and the Gibson Greetings job area is at http://www.gibsongreetings.com/careers.html.
-American Greetings does not currently have a job section, but they do have a large corporate information site at http://corporate.americangreetings.com/ where you will find out company information.
+The job area for Hallmark can be found at careers.hallmark.com.
+American Greetings has a job section on its corporate information site at americangreetings.com where you will find out company information.
 American Greetings and Hallmark each have large card catalogs online where you can read verses and see what is popular in these successful commercial brands.
 If you want to watch what they are up to, you might regularly visit their press release sections as well.
 You can also keep up with industry trends, such as new greeting card line launches, by following the Twitter account, @greetingcards.

 Smaller companies (which are more apt to pay freelancers for greeting card verse) also have websites, some of which are more open to writers.
-Blue Mountain Arts, for example, is currently running a poetry contest for writers through its website with prizes of up to $300, available at http://www.bluemountain.com/esub/contest1/, but it expires on Feb 20th so you'd better hurry.
-However, it is a tri-annual contest so they may run it again in the future.
+Blue Mountain Arts, for example, has been running a poetry contest for writers through its website with prizes of up to $300.
+The latest contest just ended, but it is a tri-annual contest so they may run it again in the future.
 One interesting note: winning entries may be sent as electronic greetings.
 It is likely that many of the publishers will eventually have guidelines for freelancers available on their websites, however their first priority is selling.
 Until then, you can obtain the publisher's address online and then request the guidelines by mail.

 The Internet may make changes for the better like making it easier to submit card ideas to publishers and easier to find out about small niche markets we may never have found out about.
 It already is creating an advantage in learning about a publisher's card line without a trip to the card store or requesting a catalog.
 Unfortunately, it could also tighten the industry and allow the big publishers to increase their market share and shrink the portion that goes to writers.
 The greeting card industry is certainly an opportunity for writers, but it requires attention like every other kind of writing market.
 Still, some people just have knack for writing short catchy phrases.
 If you think you do and you are looking for a writing career, you may want to give it a shot.